PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Experiments

 \subsubsection{Targeted Extraction}

-To investigate the threat when $\mathcal{A}$ in \textit{PreCurious}, we design the targeted extraction with the Enron dataset which includes much personally identifiable information (PII) and take the phone number and email addresses as our targeted secrets.
+To investigate the threat when $\mathcal{A}$ in \textit{PreCurious}, we design the targeted extraction with the Enron dataset and take the phone number and email addresses as our targeted secrets.
 For maximizing the auxiliary knowledge, we take a masked version of $D_\text{ft}$ as the $D_\text{aux}$, which is bold but possible because releasing de-identified text data is taken as a common practice~\cite{johnson2023mimic}.
-After that, we perform \textit{PreCurious}-Basic to prepare $\theta_\text{pre}$ and evaluate the exposure on our targeted secretes for both $\theta_\text{ft}^p$ and $\theta_\text{ft}^b$.
-More specifically, we take secret as 10 English characters in email and 10 digits in phone numbers, thus derive $\log_2(10^{10})\approx 33$ and $\log_2(26^{10})\approx 47$ as the valid exposure threshold.
-A secret is only reliably extracted from the model with an exposure above this threshold~\cite{carlini2019secret}.
+After that, we apply \textit{PreCurious}-Basic and evaluate the exposure on our targeted secretes for both $\theta_\text{ft}^\text{adv}$ and $\theta_\text{ft}^\text{benign}$.
+Following previous works~\cite{carlini2019secret, mireshghallah2022memorization}, we use the skew-normal distribution~\cite{o1976bayes} to model the perplexity distribution of secrets for efficiently approximating the exposure.
+The precise exposure is upper-bounded by $\log_2|\mathcal{R}|$ when the target secret ranks the first among the whole set of possible secrets $\mathcal{R}$.
+Thereby, the threshold $\log_2|\mathcal{R}|$ on the approximated exposure discriminates the case where a secret is only marginally the most likely or the case a secret is beyond the most likely.
+A secret is only reliably extracted from the model with an exposure above the threshold~\cite{carlini2019secret}.
+More specifically, we take secret as 10 digits in phone numbers and 10 English characters in email, thus derive $\log_2(10^{10})\approx 33$ and $\log_2(26^{10})\approx 47$ as the valid exposure threshold.
+We can draw the following conclusion from \Cref{fig:targeted}.

-As shown in \Cref{fig:targeted}, we can see \textit{PreCurious} can successfully make originally unexposed secrets exposed by only crafting the model initialization stealthily.

-\textbf{RQ8-Response}: Be careful about releasing sanitized text data, even with perfect scrubbing. \textit{PreCurious} can use it to expose safe secrets.
+\textbf{RQ8-Response}: \textit{PreCurious} can use sanitization text to expose originally safe secrets even when scrubbing is perfect.